abhishekarya1/Hash-Define-myNotes/content/competitive-programming/maths/modular-arithmetic.md

 **In Programming:**

-- If y completely divides x, the result of the expression `x % y` is 0.
+- If x completely divides y, the result of the expression `y % x` is 0.
 - If y is not completely divisible by x, then the result will be the remainder in the range `[1, x-1]`.
 - If x is 0, then division by zero is a `compile-time error`.